 - k is the ion mobility coefficient of the working fluid in s2.kg-1

 What Is A Hydraulic Lifter?

-A hydraulic lifter is also known as hydraulic tappet or hydraulic valve lifter and is defined as the device used to maintain zero valve clearance in an internal combustion engine.
+A hydraulic lifter is also known as a hydraulic tappet or hydraulic valve lifter and is defined as the device used to maintain zero valve clearance in an internal combustion engine.

-- There is no service requirements.
+- There are no service requirements.

 - It is not expensive in terms of operations.

 - The whole process is operated using hydraulic pressure.